Dijadiju/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 2-bring_me_home script changes the working directory to the user's home directory.

 The 3-listfiles script shows the long format of the content of working directory.

+The 5-listfilesdigitonly script list the user and group IDS numerically in long format